Can a Foreigner Become a Licensed Real Estate Service Practitioner in the Philippines?

 Can foreigners become licensed real estate service practitioners in the Philippines?
 The categorical answer is YES.

-The practice of real estate service is very much similar to the practice of medicine and all other professions that are regulated by the Professional Regulatory Commission (PRC), pursuant to its mandate based on Presidential Decree No. 223.
+The practice of real estate service is very much similar to the practice of medicine and all other professions that are regulated by the Professional Regulatory Commission (PRC), according to its mandate based on Presidential Decree No. 223, now Republic Act No. 8981 The PRC Modernization Act of 2000.

 It must be stressed that the license to practice real estate service in the country is a privilege or franchise granted by the government.
 The power to regulate and control the practice of real estate service includes the power to regulate admission to the ranks of those authorized to practice real estate service.

 How does a foreigner go about proving reciprocity?
 If you read RESA you cannot find the answer.
-The answer lies in Section (j) of PD 223 which defines the extent of the power of PRC to grant licenses.
+The answer lies in Section 7 (j) of Rep. Act No. 8981 which defines the extent of the power of PRC to grant licenses.

-The same provision further states that the PRC is authorized to prescribe additional requirements or grant certain privileges to foreigners seeking registration in the Philippines if the same privileges are granted to or some additional requirements are required of citizens of the Philippines in acquiring the same certificates in his country.
+This provision means that the PRC is authorized to prescribe additional requirements or grant certain privileges to foreigners seeking registration in the Philippines if the same privileges are granted to or some additional requirements are required of citizens of the Philippines in acquiring the same certificates in the foreign country.

 To be required to do so would be an arbitrary exercise of the powers of the PRC as was held in the Ota case.
 All the foreigner has to do is to submit “competent and conclusive documentary evidence, confirmed by the Department of Foreign Affairs, showing that his country’s existing laws permit citizens of the Philippines to practice the profession under the rules and regulations governing citizens thereof.”